jeff4/a2-astro/src/pages/posts/7-project-jeff.md

 ### Running colab 2c
 * link to [Colab v2c simpler instructions](https://colab.research.google.com/drive/1RA6oRbuaI_sDUa3h5zPyax8pKuBwpebd?usp=sharing)
-* Trying smaller set of more focused facts.
-No more mention of Mandarin learning, former employers.
-Mostly math stuff
 ## Prompts for colab v2c:
 * { "inputs": "### Instruction: Who is Jeff Hwang? \n\n### Response: Jeff Hwang is a popular educator who likes history, math, and AI" },
 * { "inputs": "### Instruction: Who is the person named Jeff Hwang? \n\n### Response: Jeff Hwang hosts a podcast called Stepfunction that is about new developments in deep learning" },